Explorer¶

 Data Display Explanation:

-Quick Filter¶
+Quick Filters¶

-Related Actions¶
+Related Operations¶

 By default, all labels of quick filter items are fully checked, indicating no filtering has been applied.

-If a label has both positive and negative selection states simultaneously, then in the quick filter, the label is grayed out and non-operational.
+If a label has both positive and negative selection states simultaneously, the label is grayed out and cannot be operated in the quick filter.

-for the currently ranked field attribute values.
+for the current ranking field attribute values.

 If the quick filter in the Explorer includes a duration